 Ron stared back, defiance in his eyes.
 "Don't have the courage to kiss my girl," he growled.
-That was enough for Hermione to move from a somewhat shock and surprised expression to a smile.
+That was enough for Hermione to move from a somewhat shocked and surprised expression to a smile.
 She pulled Ron back towards her, and darted in to deliver a very brief second kiss to his cheek.
 Then Ron turned, his arm going around Hermione's waist, and escorting her back into the Burrow for Ginny's present opening.

 Harry took a few steps forward with Ginny's arm still around his back, and his around hers.
 Fred and George's arms stayed behind, left in the air in reaction to what they'd just seen.
 "Come on, boys," Ginny said.
 "No ice cream until I've opened my presents, and I really want to see if you were smart enough to get a more mature present for me this year.

 Severus Snape looked over his classroom.
 This school year was going to be different.
-For the first time since his third year teaching, he had a new plan the younger years.
+For the first time since his third year teaching, he had a new plan for the younger years.
 It was a little unconventional, especially the new first year segment on ingredient preparation.
-He was going to have to insist that the house elves clean really good before certain segments, especially given that he was actually planning on making scalloped potatoes with the results of several different student's potato slicing.
+He was going to have to insist that the house elves clean extensively before certain segments, especially given that he was actually planning on making scalloped potatoes with the results of several different student's potato slicing.

 He'd finally managed to get the house elves to replace the student tables, and the blackboard was actually black again.
 It wouldn't stay that way.
 Severus had a real problem keeping it dark.
 He adjusted the positioning of the lights.
 He wished he could have good incandescent lights, like he had at Spinner's End.
 It was much better, and certainly more reliable.
 He felt a slight draft, and looked up to discover the Headmaster standing in the doorway.